develprr/metamatic-blog/_posts/2021-02-07-create-artificial-intelligence-with-biased-dice.markdown

 ### Neural Intelligence

-We can compare a plant with ideas or thoughs.
+We can compare a plant with ideas or thoughts.
 If an idea is healthy, it survives and produces offspring - some fruitful action and even better ideas.
 We humans, considering ourselves intelligent beings, don't actually need to physically do a stupid thing to understand its consequences.
 We can sit down and *think* whether it would be wise if  "I ehm... just snatch a chocolate bar from grocery to fill my stomach...
 Nope."